 - Device integration - Compatible with point of care (POC) and point of use (POU) diagnostic platforms such as lateral flow test strips and microfluidics.

-Vivid Plasma Separation membrane is available in three grades designed for specific applications:
+Vivid membrane for separating plasma from whole bloodis available in three grades designed for specific applications:

 |GF||Small blood volume applications, such as finger sticks in microfluidic and lateral flow format POC devices.
 This material is untreated and may exhibit higher hemolysis levels than other grades.|